PinkyCodeMaster/SchoolLaptopCleanup/README.md

 cleanmgr /sageset:1

 Select the cleanup options you want.
 After this, the script can run them automatically with `cleanmgr /sagerun:1`.

 ---

-## 📒 Logging

-- Logs are stored in `C:\Temp\CleanupLog.txt`.
-- If the log grows beyond 5MB, it is automatically archived with a timestamp.
-- Driver reports are saved as `DriverReport.csv` in the same folder.

----